 - Pain Associated With Herpes/Gonorrhea

 Digestive Health- Besides relieving stomach and bowel pain it acts as a mild laxative that can help with constipation.
-It can also provide a calming effect for the entire digestive system.
+It can also provide a calming effect on the entire digestive system.

 Anti-inflammatory- As more research is done it is more and more clear that inflammation plays a key role in many disease processes in our bodies.
 Finding ways to treat inflammation is a huge topic in medical research.
 Many natural anti-inflammatory agents are being studied to assess their effects on inflammation and the disease processes behind them.
 Echinacea contains natural anti-inflammatory constituents that make it an effective anti-inflammatory.

 May Help With Asthma & Upper Respiratory Infections- a 2015 study showed that the extract from Echinacea purpurea had similar bronchodilator effects as Salmeterol.
-It also had comparable anti-inflammatory effects to the anti-inflamatory drug Budesonide.
-The study authors concluded “studies have confirmed significant bronchodilator and anti-inflammatory effects of Echinacea complex that was similar to effects of classic synthetic drugs.
-Thus, results provide a scientific basis for the application of this herb in traditional medicine as a supplementary treatment of allergic disorders of the airways, such as asthma.
-As a respiratory therapist I find these conclusions particularly interesting.
+It also had comparable anti-inflammatory effects to the anti-inflammatory drug Budesonide.
+The study authors concluded that “studies have confirmed significant bronchodilator and anti-inflammatory effects of Echinacea complex that was similar to effects of classic synthetic drugs.
+Thus, results provide a scientific basis for the application of this herb in traditional medicine as a supplementary treatment of allergic disorders of the airways, such as asthma”.
+As a respiratory therapist, I find these conclusions particularly interesting.

 How To Use Purple Coneflower

 You can buy the extract from purple coneflower, but they tend to be expensive.
 I prefer to make my own herbal medicines.
 If you decide to do this for yourself, be sure you know the cautions when using any herbal medicines.